-“A man of many companions may come to ruin, but there is a friend who sticks closer than a brother.”
-(Proverbs 18:24 ESV)
+“A man of many companions may come to ruin, but there is a friend who sticks closer than a brother” (Proverbs 18:24 ESV).

 Good relationships don’t happen by accident.
 They take cultivation, work, and a lot of time.
 That requires commitment!

 I cannot count the number of times that my wife Kay and I have felt like walking out of our marriage, particularly in the early years.
 There were so many times we thought, “This is not worth it.
 We’re so different.
-This marriage could never work.”
+This marriage will never work.”

 The Bible says in Proverbs 18:24, “A man of many companions may come to ruin, but there is a friend who sticks closer than a brother” (ESV).

 Did you know that your socializing can keep you from having deep relationships?
 You can be so busy networking, contacting, and making acquaintances that you never invest the time and energy and effort it takes to cultivate the deep, satisfying intimacy of a good friend or a good spouse.

 It’s not wrong to have a lot of acquaintances, but they can keep you so busy that you don’t develop any vital, close relationships.
 You don’t need a lot of friends to make it in this world, but you do need a few good ones.
 Focus on quality, not quantity.
 Your acquaintances—your hundreds of Facebook “friends” and Instagram followers—aren’t necessarily going to be there when you need them.
 But the friends you are truly connected and committed to will be there.

 Every important, close connection begins with a commitment.
 If you want to get beyond shallow, superficial relationships, you’ve got to be willing to stick with it.